 The RATP Group Mediator is committed to applying the provisions of the French Consumer Code introduced by regulation no. 2015-1033 of 20 August 2015 and its implementing decrees pertaining to the out-of-court resolution of consumer disputes, codified in book 6, title 1, articles L.611-1 et seq. (legislative part) and articles R.612-1 et seq. (regulatory part) of the French Consumer Code.

 To this end, the Mediator follows a fixed, organised and structured process for handling mediation requests.

 The RATP Mediator intervenes free of charge.
-Complaints can be filed either by the online form or by post at the address indicated below, for all consumer-related disputes between the RATP and certain of its subsidiaries and a customer, pertaining to the sale of travel passes and tickets, the quality of service, or violations.
+Complaints can be filed either by the the online form or by post at the address indicated below, for all consumer-related disputes between RATP or one of its passenger transport subsidiaries in France, and a customer, pertaining to the sale of travel subscriptions and tickets, the quality of service, or a breach of regulations.
 Customers may file their complaints in the languages proposed by the website using the online form.
-Communications during the mediation process will be conducted in French, or, when necessary, with the assistance of a translation service.
+Communications during the mediation process will be conducted in French or, when necessary, with the assistance of a translation service.

 Mediation may not be used for dispute resolution in the following cases: